SalmanRasheed568/codealpha_tasks/README.md

 </div>
 ```

-3. Add your own image tags or change the `src` attributes.
+3. Add your own image tags or update the `src` paths accordingly.

 ---

 ## 📱 Responsive Design

-The gallery layout adapts to different screen sizes using CSS flexbox/grid and media queries, providing a seamless experience across devices.
+The gallery layout uses CSS Flexbox/Grid and media queries to automatically adjust for different screen sizes, ensuring usability across devices.

----

-## 📌 Screenshots

-> (Optional) You can add screenshots of the gallery layout here for visual reference.

 ---